LKbryan777/simple-banking-app-v2/README.md

 | Add audit logs for admin actions            | 🔄 Pending     |
 | Conduct regular security code reviews       | 🔄 Ongoing     |

-> Note: Due to time constraints, Other sensitive routes such as `/manager`, `/api`, and `/admin/edit_user` was not thoroughly audited.
-These endpoints should be prioritized in the next round of review to ensure proper access control and input validation are in place.
+> Note: Because of time limitations, other sensitive paths like `/manager`, `/api`, and `/admin/edit_user` were not fully examined.
+It's important to give priority to these endpoints in the next review to guarantee that appropriate access control and input validation are implemented.

 ---
 ---